BusraRafa/3D_Car_race_game/README.md

- challenging, and the goal is to survive for as long as the player can.The player immerges in the futuristic world of Grid Auto Drive with eye-catching graphics and a pulsating soundtrack that intensifies as you race through the grids.

-The game offers an exhilarating and challenging gaming experience that will keep the player hooked for hours.
+ challenging, and the goal is to survive for as long as the player can.The player immerges in the futuristic world of Grid Auto Drive with eye-catching graphics and a pulsating soundtrack that intensifies as you race through the grids.<br /><br />The game offers an exhilarating and challenging gaming experience that will keep the player hooked for hours.
 With its intricate grid mazes, diverse obstacles, and engaging power ups, the game ensures every moment is filled with excitement